Stereographic Multiple-Try Metropolis: Numerical Experiments

-This section presents numerical experiments illustrating the performance of SMTM.
-We begin by examining its convergence behavior through comparisons with SRWM, MTM, and RWM under both light-tailed and heavy-tailed target distributions, followed a more detailed focus on SRWM.
-We further show that, in global balance case, SMTM avoids the pathological behavior observed in MTM.
-In the stationary phase, we assess the sampling efficiency of SMTM relative to SRWM, MTM, and RWM by plotting ESJD–acceptance rate curves.
-These comparisons highlight SMTM’s superior performance in high dimensions.
-Meanwhile, we study the algorithm’s robustness to tuning by varying stereographic parameters such as the location and radius of the sphere.
-Note that introducing the location of the sphere as a new parameter is a straightforward extension (see also \cite[Section 2.1]{bell2024adaptive}).
-For example, denoting the location parameter as $\tilde{\mu}$, we can simply modify our definition of stereographic projection using $x-\tilde{\mu}$ instead of $x$ on the l.h.s.\,of \cref{def_SP}.
-Similarly, we replace $x_i$ by $x_i-\tilde{\mu}_i$ and $\|x\|$ by $\|x-\tilde{\mu}\|$ in the inverse map in \cref{def_invSP}.
+We begin by examining its convergence behavior through comparisons with SRWM, MTM, and RWM under both light-tailed and heavy-tailed target distributions.
+We further show that, in the globally-balanced case, SMTM avoids the pathological behavior observed in MTM.
+We then focus on the robustness of SMTM to sphere parameters by varying sphere parameters $\mu$ and $R$ in both the burn-in phase and the stationary phase.
+The results show that SMTM exhibits a faster convergence and a larger ESJD, highlighting SMTM’s superior robustness.